INN/news-match-donation-shortcode/readme.txt

 Add a donation form with a Salesforce campaign id of `foo` and do not specify a default donation amount:
 `[newsmatch_donation_form sf_campaign_id="foo"]`

-You may also desire to use a drop-down instead of buttons; to do that add `type="select"` to the shortcode:
+You may wish to use a drop-down instead of buttons; to do that add `type="select"` to the shortcode:

 ```
 [newsmatch_donation_form type="select"]